 Where Do We Go From Here?

 If you still want to fight something, then by all means, here’s to a year of judging the food supply, instead of judging yourself.

-Here are some useful links to accompany you, as you set up your nourishing routines for 2016:
+Here are some useful links to accompany you, as you optimize your nourishing routines this year:

 Read my post Carbs: The Good, The Bad, and The Ugly.
-In this article I show you how it's not about getting a carbohydrate divorce; it's about choosing your carbohydrate source.
+In this article, I come along side you and show you how it's not about getting a carbohydrate divorce; it's about choosing your carbohydrate source.

 Watch this 5-minute TED Talk.
 Why is sugar so addictive?
 Haven't we had enough already?
 This brilliantly-illustrated video explains how sugar (unlike other foods) never gets boring to the brain.
 Why the more we eat, the more we eat.